 Perishable goods, like flowers and fresh produce, are often pigeon-holed into being carried by air freight because of their short lifetime.
-Naturally, there are many exceptions like bananas, which tend to travel on ship due to their long ripening process.
+Naturally, there are many exceptions, like bananas, which travel on ships due to their long ripening process.

-North America and Europe are both huge consumers of flowers, for instance-- especially around holidays like Mother’s Day and Valentine’s Day.
-These flowers are sourced largely from South America and East Africa, so air freight is an obvious choice in such an instance.
+North America and Europe are both huge consumers of flowers, especially around holidays like Mother’s Day and Valentine’s Day.
+These flowers are mainly sourced from South America and East Africa, so air freight is an obvious choice in such an instance.

 Demand for cargo capacity on freight carriers tends to vary seasonally.
 A recent example is an unprecedented spike in demand for flowers that occurred before Valentine’s Day, which caused a scramble for freight capacity on planes flying from Kenya to Europe, where most of the flowers were sourced.
 Some carriers reported that the traffic moved in anticipation of the holiday soared to nearly double average rates.

 Some pharmaceutical products also tend to be carried by air freight because of their temperature sensitivity, which, if not monitored properly, can result in the product being spoiled and pallets of potential profit wasted.
 That means they need to be shipped within a limited time frame, with maximum visibility.
 However, depending on the exact nature of the pharmaceutical companies' cargo, reefer containers on ships are also frequently used.

 E-commerce goods like electronics, cosmetics, apparel, and home goods are good candidates for ocean freight.

 This mode of long-distance transportation is an excellent option because it is much less expensive than moving products by air.
 If time is not an essential deciding factor in choosing a preferred mode of freight, ocean freight is the obvious choice.